-According to Part 11: First Aid of the Occupational Health and Safety (OHS) Code, the employer is responsible for ensuring individuals who provide first aid services to workers at a work site are appropriately trained.
+According to the Occupational Health and Safety (OHS) Code, Part 11: First Aid, the employer is responsible for ensuring individuals who provide first aid services to workers at a work site are appropriately trained.

-Agencies applying to teach new workplace first aid courses in Alberta must align their course curriculum with the requirements outlined in the bulletin, entitled “Workplace First Aid Approval: Alberta Plus Quality Management Plan (QMP)”.
-This bulletin provides an overview of the workplace first aid approval process and “Alberta Plus” requirements.
+Agencies applying to teach new workplace first aid courses must meet the requirements of the Workplace First Aid Approval: Alberta Plus Quality Management Plan (QMP).

 - Advanced First Aid (AFA)